akvo/akvo-caddisfly/README.md

 Akvo Caddisfly is a simple, low cost, open source, smartphone-based drinking water testing system connected to an online data platform.

 See subfolders for more information

+Screenshots of the app can be found here https://github.com/akvo/akvo-caddisfly-screenshots